 The Germans gained a reputation for excellence with Mercedes Benz and to a lesser extent Volkswagen.

-Every country in western Europe produced vehicles to be revered and highly sort after including the Maserati.
+Every country in Western Europe produced revered and sought-after vehicles, including the Maserati.

 Also Read: Is Maserati a Luxury Car?